fabanc/arcgis-plus-code-generator/README.md

 ![run-tool](images/run-tool.png)

-Then turn on labelling to admire the results:
+Then turn on labelling and admire the results:

 ![tool-result-labels](images/tool-result-labels.png)